Advanced heart care at EIRMC in Idaho Falls, Idaho

 Heart care services

-Eastern Idaho Regional has a complete spectrum of cardiac, cardiovascular and thoracic services for adult patients with cardiac conditions in Idaho Falls.
-We perform minimally-invasive procedures and traditional open heart surgery.
-We are also the only hospital in the region offering minimally-invasive valve repair and replacement.
+Eastern Idaho Regional has a complete spectrum of cardiac, cardiovascular and thoracic services for adult patients with heart conditions.
+We perform minimally invasive procedures and traditional open heart surgery.
+We are also the only hospital in the region offering minimally invasive valve repair and replacement.

 Our heart services include: